Application deadline: 21 May 2021

 - Be fluent in written and spoken French and English

-- Be familiar with community action and social development (asset)
+- Be familiar with community action and social development

 - Hold a Class 4B licence or be able to obtain it at their own expense no later than 3 months after being hired

-- Be available for a few evenings and occasionally on weekends
+- Be available evenings and weekends occasionally

-How to Apply
+How to Apply?

 Please name your documents as follows: